Our Trust board

 Portrait image of Matthew Swindells

-Matthew joined the NHS from university as a graduate trainee and worked his way up as an IT director, clinical services manager, chief operating officer and hospital chief executive before joining the Department of Health as Senior Policy Advisor to the Secretary of State for Health and then as the NHS’s first chief information officer.
+With over 30 years’ experience in healthcare, Matthew began his NHS journey as a graduate trainee and worked his way up as an IT director, clinical services manager, chief operating officer and hospital chief executive.
+He later joined the Department of Health as a senior policy advisor to the Secretary of State for Health and then as the NHS’s first chief information officer.

 Photo of Pippa Nightingale